JonathanW82/coffee/README.md

 Both of these coffees lend themselves well to the same  2-1 brew ratio,
 * Nice hot machine/group head.
-* Water temperature 97c.
+* Water temperature 96-97c.
 * 9 bar of brew pressure.
 * 18 grams of fine ground on-demand coffee.
-* 36grams in the cup from a 26-30 second brew time.
+* 36 grams in the cup from a 26-30 second brew time.

 ### Credits: